 Hints on preparing your ‘post’

-Please only submit content that is original and has not previously been published, or intended to be published, elsewhere online or in print.
+- Please only submit content that is original which has not previously been published, or intended to be published, elsewhere online or in print.

-- Keep it short, simple and focused.
-450 words maximum.
-Use a link to extra online information.
+- Keep it short, simple and focused – 450-500 words maximum.
+Use links to extra online information.

 - Link your comment to current activities – don’t just provide an overview.

-- Don’t forget to consult team members if submitting a post about some aspect of your service.
+- Consult your manager or team members if submitting a post about some aspect of your service.

 - Build up your story with the most important things first.
 Keep your sentences to a maximum of 30-35 words.
 Where appropriate, include a learning point or a key message.

 - Include a personal perspective in your post.
 For example: a short story about a patient, family or someone who inspired your work.
 What made you write about this topic at this time?
 Why did you do this research study?
 Why is this subject important to you?
 What have you learnt from it?
+What are the outcomes?
 How can you take it forward?
-A quote from someone that underlines how your work has made a difference can also help to personalise your text.
+A quote from someone that underlines how your work has impacted on practice also helps to personalise your text.
 You won’t have room for all of these suggestions but do try to bring a personal touch.

-- Write out abbreviations in full, for example: ATOME (Access to Opioids and Medications in Europe).
+- Write out abbreviations in full, for example: WHA (World Health Assembly).

 - Include a brief byline: your name, job title and place of work.

-- Verify any references cited in the text.
+- Verify any references you cite.
 Please keep references to a maximum of three.

-- Provide a JPEG image to accompany your post, eg yourself, members of your team, the cover of a publication, your place of work, an illustration, a cartoon etc. If the photo includes patients and families you must send written confirmation of their permission to use the image on the EAPC Blog.
-Provide a caption to the photo if you wish, or relevant information so that the editor can write a caption.
+- Provide a JPEG image to accompany your post, eg yourself, members of your team, the cover of a publication, your place of work, an illustration, a cartoon etc. But please make sure that you have permission to use the image – if applicable use Creative Commons (https://search.creativecommons.org).
+If the photo includes patients and families please send written confirmation of their permission to use the image on the EAPC blog.
+Provide a caption to the photo if you wish, or give relevant information to the editor.